dyagyatis/Nexulation/README.md

 **Nexulation** is a custom Playbook for AME Wizard designed to transform a standard Windows installation into a streamlined, high-performance gaming machine.

-Built specifically for competitive gaming titles like **Standoff 2, CS2, Valorant, and Minecraft**, where every millisecond of latency counts.
+Built specifically for competitive gaming titles like **CS2, Fortnite**, where every millisecond of latency counts.
 We strip away telemetry, bloatware, and unnecessary background services, leaving only what is essential for stability and gaming performance.

 ## 🛠️ Features